-While not directly related to this tip, once you’ve identified all of your Mac’s displays, you can click in the blue area of any display icon and drag and drop it in the appropriate relative position to rearrange your virtual display configuration to match the actual layout of your physical monitors.
+Once you’ve identified all of your Mac’s displays, you can click in the blue area of any display icon and drag and drop it in the appropriate position to arrange your virtual display to match the actual layout of your physical monitors.

 When you release the white bar on the left display icon, all of your displays will briefly dim to black.
 When the desktop reappears, your new monitor — in our example, the one on the left — will now contain the dock, active application windows, and any desktop icons.

 If you don’t like this new arrangement, you can always revert to having the right monitor configured as your primary display by heading back to System Preferences and dragging the white bar back to the desired monitor icon.